|Oracle® Database Installation Guide

 This section contains information that you must consider before deciding how to install this product.
 It contains the following sections:

 You must register online before using My Oracle Support.
-After logging in, click Certifications from the menu options.
+After logging in, from the menu options, select the Certifications tab.
 On the Certifications page, use the Certification Search options to search by Product, Release, and Platform.
-You can also search using the Quick Link options such as Classic Certify & Product Roadmap, Product Availability, and Lifetime Support.
+You can also search using the Certification Quick Link options such as Product Delivery, and Lifetime Support.

 You can use Oracle SQL Developer to view metadata and data of several non-Oracle databases.
 Refer to "Database Certification for SQL Developer (Oracle and Third-Party)" in Oracle SQL Developer Installation Guide for more information.